-In order to minimise the impact of overheating, new development and residential schemes should also:
+In order to minimise the impact of overheating, new commercial and residential developments should also:

-- Demonstrate how the design of the development minimises overheating and reduces reliance on air conditioning systems. - Demonstrate how the development integrates green infrastructure as part of the design process to encourage urban greening. - Where feasible, viable and sustainable, provide an accessible green roof and/or walls to aid cooling, particularly in the city centre, add insulation, enhance biodiversity, plant urban trees and promote sustainable drainage. - Where applicable, maintain and enhance the blue network to reflect the benefits that canals and rivers bring to urban cooling.
+- Demonstrate how the design of the development minimises overheating and reduces reliance on air conditioning systems. - Demonstrate how the development integrates green infrastructure as part of the design process to encourage urban greening. - Where feasible, viable and sustainable, provide an accessible green roof to aid cooling, add insulation, enhance biodiversity, plant urban trees and promote sustainable drainage. - Where applicable, maintain and enhance the canal network to reflect the canals' role in urban cooling.